Thursday, 26 March 2020

 As we’d been going along, we been discussing what we were going to do.
 As we have quite a long time available to us, the main focus of the trip had been to go to Liverpool.
 However, a stoppage on the canal on the approach to Liverpool has been extended to the end of the month.
 We’d planned to fill the time by taking the L&L up to Skipton — but a stoppage to fix a leak in an aqueduct above the Wigan Locks has also been extended; last week’s update said it was hoped it could be reopened tomorrow — but the word on the ground is that the aqueduct is still leaking, and the stoppage could last several more weeks.
 Other routes up here are also problematic.
 The Rochdale is closed after flood damage.
 We’d also hoped to do the Huddersfield Narrow in order to experience the Standedge Tunnel — but the tunnel passage requires a chaperone on board, and it would be impossible to do without breaking the social distancing guidelines.

 The upshot of our discussion was that we decided to turn around, and that we’d do it before Wigan.
 The last winding hole before the locks was after the railway bridge at Bamfurlong.
-It turned out to be rather overgrown and shallow, but with got round without too much difficulty, although we gained quite a few bits of tree at the bow of the boat.
+It turned out to be rather overgrown and shallow, but we got round without too much difficulty, although we gained quite a few bits of tree at the bow of the boat.

 We retraced our steps as far as Pennington Flash, where we’ve spent the afternoon dozing in the sunshine while hundreds of people use the country park for a walk.
 In spite of all the calls for people not to see their elderly relatives, there have been quite a lot of multi-generational family groups out together.
-Lots of the, couldn’t resist having a good look into the boat as they passed, and one little lad virtually had his nose pressed up against the window!
+Lots of them couldn’t resist having a good look into the boat as they passed, and one little lad virtually had his nose pressed up against the window!

 Most of the canal up here is on an embankment, due to the surrounding land having subsided because of all the mining which went on.
 We have a great view across the flash, and once we thought it had quietened down a bit, we went for a walk down to the water.
 We were eventually driven inland a bit by clouds of midges.
 Up by the canal, there’s a sculpture made from huge old lock gates.